nbransby/dialogue-builder/README.md

 * `file` _string_: Send a file, the string passed in should be a url
 * `expect` _string_: This statement marks a break in the dialogue to wait for a user response.
 The _string_ you pass is the response you expect from the user, it's used as a key when persisting the state of the conversation and so *must* be a string unique amongst all expect statements.
 An expect statement must always be immediately followed by a [`ResponseHandler`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-defaultaction-symbols)
 * `goto` _string_: A goto statement will cause the dialogue to jump to another location in the script.
 The string you pass in specifies the label to jump to. `goto` statements can also be returned from a [`ResponseHandler's`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-defaultaction-symbols) methods
 * _string_: Any untagged strings in the array are treated as labels which serve as the destination of goto statements.
 When gathering the next set of outgoing messages, the dialogue will fall through labels by default.
 You can override this behavior by prefixing your label with an exclamation mark (!) - this causes the dialogue to break at the label.
-Once dialogue has stopped at a label only a goto statement will restart it (use this feature when you want to wait for postback)
+Once dialogue has stopped at a label only a goto statement will restart it (use this feature when you want to wait for a postback)
 * `fbTemplate.BaseTemplate`: You can embed any facebook message type supported by bot builder directly in your script, see [Facebook Template Builder](https://github.com/claudiajs/claudia-bot-builder/blob/master/docs/FB_TEMPLATE_MESSAGE_BUILDER.md) for more info

 ### `buttons`, `list` functions